kubernetes/community/contributors/design-proposals/node/seccomp.md

     unmediated by Kubernetes
 4. As a user, I want to be able to use a custom seccomp profile and use it with my containers
+5. As a user and administrator I want kubernetes to apply a sane default seccomp profile to containers unless I otherwise specify.

 ### Use Case: Administrator access control